dunny1g/every-frame-in-order-bot/README.md

 # Every Frame In Order Twitter Bot

-A Python bot to post every frame of a TV show in order to Twitter with a set interval between tweets
+A Python bot to post every frame of a TV show in order to Twitter with a set interval between tweets.

 I would like to thank [Every SpongeBob Frame In Order](https://twitter.com/SbFramesInOrder) for the inspiration.